-Entitlements, or "Unit of Count" as understood by the industry, is the information that must be reported depending on the services/products that the vendor is approved to offer.
-The quantity reported each month should be based on the entitlements granted for each service/product.
-Entitlements are counted based on the number of display applications that the users have been granted access to NYSE market data.
+The unit of count, which must be reported depending on the services/products that the vendor is approved to offer, is based on entitlements.
+The quantity reported each month should be based on the number of entitlements granted for each service/product.
+For device products, entitlements are counted based on the number of display applications that the users have been granted access to NYSE market data.
 For example, if a user has been granted access to 6 applications that can display NYSE market data, but does not use all of them, the vendor must report all 6 entitlements.